 What is VBA DateValue Function?

 A DateValue function is an in-built function in Excel VBA under the category of Date/time function.
-It works as both VBA function and worksheet function in vba.
-This function returns the serial number or value of Date provided in the string representation format ignoring the information of time supplied by Date string.
+It works as both VBA function and worksheet function in VBA.
+This function returns the serial number or value of Date provided in the string representation format ignoring the information of time supplied by the Date string.
 It is used in two different ways in Excel.
 This function is used as a worksheet formula entering in a worksheet cell.
-It is used as the macro code in VBA application entering it through Visual Basic Editor associated with Microsoft Excel.
+It is used as the macro code in VBA application, entering it through Visual Basic Editor associated with Microsoft Excel.

-In this article, we are going to learn examples of VBA DATEVALUE and how to use it with clear explanation.
+In this article, we are going to learn examples of VBA DATEVALUE and how to use it with a clear explanation.

 Explanation of VBA Datevalue Function